-Assessment Task Task Type Weighting Length Due Learning Outcome Attendance & participation Individual 10% At least 6 supervisor meetings Over semester 1,4 Literature review report Individual 30% 2000 words Mid semester 1,2,3 Final research proposal Individual 60% 3500 words (including Literature review report) End of semester 1,2,3,4,5 Total 100%
+Assessment Task Task Type Weighting Length Due Learning Outcome Attendance & participation Individual 10% At least 5 supervisor meetings Over semester 1,4 Interim research proposal Individual 30% 2000 words (plus the literature review form) Mid semester 1,2,3 Final research proposal Individual 60% 4500 words (plus the literature review form) End of semester 1,2,3,4,5 Total 100%

-Literature review report: Students must present an individual written Literature review report which outlines the research field, states the research topic and justifies the research problem.
+Interim research proposal: Students must present an individual written proposal which outlines the research field, states the research topic and justifies the research problem.
 An indication of the current state of knowledge of the chosen research topic derived from academic literature review is expected, though this may not be comprehensive.

 Final research proposal: Students must present an individual written Final research proposal which outlines the research field, states the research topic, aim/ question and outlines the methodological approach to be used to address the stated aim/question.
 Students are expected to give a verbal presentation which summarises the content of their written report, to the supervisor and other students in the class by the end of the semester.